All Episodes

 She's never been in the Oval Office specifically as president.

-Everybody got everybody thinking this is already a forerunner to Hillary's presidency, so just write the scripts every week so that this babe, Gina Davis, does what Hillary does, and it's uh it's a free commercial that runs how long is this show?
+So just write the scripts every week so that this babe, Gina Davis, does what Hillary does.

 Is this an hour every week?

-You got a free basically one-hour-long spot ad for the Hillary Clinton presidency.
+You got a free, basically one-hour-long spot ad for the Hillary Clinton presidency.

-Uh they can do any number of things on this program to symbolize how Mrs. Clinton would do it.
+They can do any number of things on this program to symbolize how Mrs. Clinton would do it.

 They can create a war in a place like Iraq and show how it can be over in maybe an episode or two.

-They can do any number well, Gina Davis uh rides in.
+Well, Gina Davis rides in.

 And they can fix the energy problem, folks.